How does it work?

 No, they don’t.
 In fact the disease is quite rare.
 There are some misconceptions here.
 The disease does not start in cats: cats can become infected only if they come into contact with the disease – by eating infected meat from wildlife for example.
 It is relatively difficult to become infected.
 However, if you have any concerns please check with your vet and your doctor before beginning the training.

 I know what you’re thinking – it’s just a gimmick, cats hate water, they’ll fall in.
-It is hard to imagine, which is why we put a training DVD in every box so you can see what to do, how to do it, and what your cat should look like while they’re learning.
+It is hard to imagine, which is why we developed video tutorials so you can see what to do, how to do it, and what your cat should look like while they’re learning.

 But it’s not magic – it’s science.
 You have to understand that when cats bury their waste in the litter what they’re trying to do is hide the smell of it from predators.
 In the wild, this behaviour was necessary for survival.